Get Involved

 We provide the tools, connections, messaging and resources needed for our partners to work directly with their local stream communities.
 Our Community Partners conduct outreach, perform site assessments, provide targeted recommendations, technical assistance, and award our Stream Wise Award for Best Management Practices in a Vegetated Stream Buffer.

-Advisory Committee: U.S. Fish & Wildlife Service, Vermont Department of Fish & Wildlife, New York State Department of Environmental Conservation, Vermont Department of Environmental Conservation, Adirondack Park Agency.
+Advisory Committee: U.S. Fish & Wildlife Service, Vermont Fish and Wildlife Department, New York State Department of Environmental Conservation, Vermont Department of Environmental Conservation, New York State Adirondack Park Agency, The Vermont Nature Conservancy

 Stream Wise is a project of Lake Champlain Basin Program and NEIWPCC